tjuzek/ai-outperforms/README.md

 ### Notes

-I cannot publish Labov's paper for copyright reasons.
+- I cannot publish Labov's paper for copyright reasons.
 Do message me for the text I have used.
+- ChatGPT chose the name to the repo and its description!